Chengminghe/intro_deep_learning_final/README.md

 # Project Description

 In this project, I will be building an image captioning system using deep learning techniques.
 The goal of the project is to create a system that can generate natural language descriptions for images.
 I will use an off-the-shelf image encoder to create matrices of image representations and an LSTM language generator to produce captions for those images.
+Data source: https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.html

 # Project Workflow